Hitkul/PCA_Image_Compression/README.md

-USing Principle Component Analysis for Image Compression.
+Using Principle Component Analysis for Image Compression.